learn-co-curriculum/phrg-activerecord-associations-review/README.md

 It all starts in the database. **Foreign keys** are columns that refer to the primary key of another table.
 Conventionally, foreign keys in ActiveRecord are comprised of the name of the model you're referencing, and `_id`.
+So for example if the foreign key was for a `posts` table it would be `posts_id`.

 Like any other column, foreign keys are accessible through instance methods of the same name.
 For example, a migration that looks like this: